BLACK HOLE BODY PIERCING

 • Using any aftercare products that we did not suggest

-• Swimming in lakes, rivers, public pools, hot tubs, etc. If you must go in the water, using Tegaderm (a waterproof, breathable bandage) is an option.
+• Swimming in lakes, rivers, public pools, hot tubs, etc. If you cannot avoid it, use Tegaderm (a waterproof, breathable bandage) to protect your piercing.

 Downloadable Aftercare Resources

-Disclaimer: The guidelines above are based on a combination of vast professional experience, common sense, research, and extensive clinical practice.
+Disclaimer: The guidelines above are based on our vast professional experience, common sense, research, and extensive clinical practice.
 This is not to be considered a substitute for medical advice from a doctor.
 If you think you have an infection, visit a doctor.
-However, keep in mind that many doctors have not received specific training on piercing.
+However, keep in mind that many doctors have not received piercing-specific training.

 CALL US: 775-329-6010